 You can add other ingredients to this Italian bread salad if you like, such as marinated artichokes, shredded spinach, chopped avocado, capers, chunks of mozzarella or minced garlic.

-The authentic recipe for panzanella just uses bread, tomatoes, cucumber, basil, onion, oil and vinegar but you can make this vegetarian starter your own by adding your favorite ingredients to it.
+The authentic recipe for panzanella just uses bread, tomatoes, cucumber, basil, onion, oil and vinegar but you can make this vegetarian appetizer your own by adding your favorite ingredients to it, so you can personalize it to your palate.

-Tuscan bread salad might not sound like an appetizing dish but one glimpse of this colorful salad and everybody will want some.
+Now, if this panzanella salad recipe is new to you, Tuscan bread salad might not sound like an appetizing dish but one glimpse of this colorful salad and everybody will want some.
+It’s colorful, pretty and full of bright flavors and contrasting textures.

-You can serve it at room temperature if you like but it is very nice chilled, especially if you are serving it in the summer on a warm day.
+You can serve your panzanella salad recipe at room temperature if you like but it is very nice chilled, especially if you are serving it in the summer on a warm day.

 This bread salad is typically Italian, and as well as the Italian bread contains bell pepper, olives, onion, basil and tomatoes, for a beautiful and colorful result.
 This makes a lovely lunch.